 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

 Sourdough starter – Active and bubbly.
-You really want to have a very active starter for this recipe so it has a really nice rise.
+You really want to have a very active starter for this recipe so that you get a really nice rise.

-Bread flour – Bread flour gives this dough a much lighter and fluffier texture compared to using all purpose flour.
+Bread flour – Bread flour gives this dough a much lighter and fluffier texture compared to using all-purpose flour.

 Milk – Preferably whole, but 2% should also work just fine.